Thailand

 • Committed

-Commitments are generally higher than disbursements in Thailand.
-Across the seven-year period, disbursements were equal to only 29% of committed ODF.
-The ADB implemented 70% of its committed finance, but China disbursed only 11% of its commitments.
+From 2015 to 2022, disbursements only accounted for 33% of committed ODF.
+The ADB implemented 96% of its committed finance, but China disbursed only 13% of its commitments.

 Main development partners

-Official development finance to Thailand by partner Spent, share of total ODF, constant 2021 US$
+Official development finance to Thailand, by partner Spent, share of total ODF

 • China